kwabenayeboah1/Blockchain-Analyser/README.md

 ---

+## 💡 Console Preview

+- **Main Window** Wallet Address or Transaction Hash can be used to delve into the transactions themselves and perform forensic analysis.

+---

 ## 📚 Background & Terminology

 A primer on the key concepts underpinning this tool — useful if you're new to Bitcoin or blockchain technology.